Giorgi/GraphQLinq/README.md

 # GraphQLinq

-Strongly typed GraphQL queries with LINQ query syntax.
+LINQ to GraphQL - Strongly typed GraphQL queries with LINQ query syntax.

 ![Project Icon](Icon.png "GraphQLinq Project Icon")

 ## About The Project

 GraphQLinq is a .NET tool for generating C# classes from a GraphQL endpoint and a C# library for writing strongly typed GraphQL queries with LINQ.

 With GraphQLinq you will: